-One out of five youth have a mental illness or substance use disorder.
+One out of four youth have a mental illness or substance use disorder.
 Stigma and discrimination can have a devastating effect on them.
 They are our friends, family, fellow students, co-workers, and neighbors.
 The good news is people can and do recover from mental illness and substance use disorders and lead satisfying productive lives.
 If you are living with a mental illness, know someone who is, or just want to help, take our pledge to help end stigma.

 Our School pledges to create a safe and welcoming environment for students and parents who have behavioral health challenges.